What is a SERP, and why do they matter?

-The SERPs (search engine results pages) are the listings you see whenever you type a query into a search engine.
+The SERPs (search engine results pages) are the listings you see whenever you search online.

 When it comes to digital marketing, organic traffic is something of a Holy Grail.
 Why?
-Because as opposed to paid advertising, where you pay to get eyes on your content, organic clicks = free clicks.
+Because it’s free and it’s qualified.
+These searchers are actively looking for what you’ve got to offer.

-However, the SERPs aren’t as straightforward as they once were, and there are several ways they can influence the amount of organic traffic you get.
+However, in 2023, SERPs aren’t as straightforward as they used to be, and different SERPs can influence the amount of organic traffic you get in different ways.

 What Types of SERP Results Are There?

-Google AdWords allows websites to show up at the top of the SERPs for their chosen keywords, and they pay Google every time someone clicks their ad.
+Google Ads allows websites to show up at the top of the SERP pages for their chosen keywords, and they pay Google every time someone clicks their ad.

-These results display at the top and bottom of the SERP and have “Ad” written in bold letters next to the URL.
+These results display at the top and bottom of the SERP and have “Sponsored” written in bold letters above the URL.

-As you can tell from their prominence at the top of the SERP, these ads can play a crucial role in getting targeted traffic to your website, and paid advertising campaigns are frequently run in conjunction with search engine optimization (SEO).
+As you can tell from their prominence at the top of the SERP, these ads can be crucial in getting targeted traffic to your website.
+You can run paid advertising campaigns alongside search engine optimization (SEO) if you want to.

-Our example search term of “CRM software” shown above shows the variety of ways a site can earn organic traffic from the SERPs.
+My example search term “SEO” above shows how a site can earn organic traffic from a SERP page.

 We’re all used to the traditional organic listing of a meta title and description, but Google has added more SERP features in recent years.
-These features, such as the Featured Snippet and Knowledge Pack that you see in the example, can significantly impact organic traffic.
+These features, such as the featured snippet, can significantly impact organic traffic.

 However, if you learn how to feature your pages in the SERPs and understand how to earn people’s clicks, you will see far more organic traffic.